Muhammad Ali: Marriages and children

 Ali was married four times and had seven daughters and two sons.
 Ali was introduced to cocktail waitress Sonji Roi by Herbert Muhammad, who was to become Ali's long-time manager, and asked her to marry him after their first date.
 They married approximately one month later on August 14, 1964.
-They quarreled over Sonji's refusal to join the Nation Of Islam.
+They quarreled over Sonji's refusal to join the Nation of Islam.
 According to Ali, "She wouldn't do what she was supposed to do.
 She wore lipstick; she went into bars; she dressed in clothes that were revealing and didn't look right."
 The marriage was childless and they divorced on January 10, 1966.
 Just before the divorce was finalized, Ali sent Sonji a note: "You traded heaven for hell, baby."
-Ali's brother Rahman said that she was Ali's only true love and the Nation of Islam made Ali divorce her and Ali never got over it.
+Ali's brother Rahaman said that she was Ali's only true love and the Nation of Islam made Ali divorce her and Ali never got over it.

-On August 17, 1967, Ali married Belinda Boyd.
+On August 17, 1967, Ali married 17-year-old Belinda Boyd.
 In an interview with NBC 6, Boyd recounted meeting Ali when she was 10 years old at her hometown mosque.
-"He said, 'Listen here little girl.
+Boyd stated Ali signed an autograph for her while humorously remarking on his future fame, saying, "Listen here little girl.
 This is my name.
 Imma be famous.
-You need to keep that 'cause it's gone be worth a lot of money,'" Boyd said, mimicking Ali.
-"You'll never be famous with that name.
-And, I walked away," Boyd said.
+You need to keep that 'cause it's gone be worth a lot of money."
+Boyd said, "You'll never be famous with that name.
+And, I walked away."
 Born into a Chicago family that had converted to the Nation Of Islam, she later changed her name to Khalilah Ali, though she was still called Belinda by old friends and family.
 They had four children: author and rapper Maryum "May May" (born 1968); twins Jamillah and Rasheda (born 1970); and Muhammad Ali Jr. (born 1972).
-Rasheda married Robert Walsh and has two sons: Biaggio Ali, (born 1998), and Nico Ali (born 2000), who is a professional boxer.
+Rasheda married Robert Walsh and has two sons: Biaggio Ali (born 1998), who is an amateur MMA fighter, and Nico Ali (born 2000), who is a professional boxer.